Over 95% of structures are left wet enough to support microbial mold growth

 What's the 3 Day Drying Myth?

-In the early 1990’s to 2000’s restoration drying science was in its infancy and it was thought that all materials in a structure could be dried in 3 days.
+In the early 1990’s to 2000’s restoration drying science was in its infancy and it was thought that all materials in a structure could be dried in 3 to 5 days.

-Two decades later with advancements in testing equipment and technology, it was discovered that earlier theories were incorrect and actually dangerous.
-Structures not dried properly can result in deterioration of building materials, and growth of toxic mold, which is extremely hazardous to human health.
+Two decades later with advancements in testing equipment and sensors that can penetrate the wall cavity, we can show that the wall cavity is often still wet after even 5 days of drying.
+Structures not dried properly can result in deterioration of building materials and the growth of toxic mold, which is extremely hazardous to human health.

 When the toxicity of mold was discovered, the restoration industry worldwide went through many changes.
 New standards were developed, training and certification was required, and new government regulations were introduced.